-" ts15 304_v1 spVocExtExam ts15304 "
+" ts1 5304_v1 spVocExtExam ts15304 "

 Label External examination qualification

 Text What leaving qualification did you obtain?

 -99 " filtered

 -98 don't know

--55 " not determinable
+-55 ~~ not determinable

 -20 no qualification

-1 ~~ completed apprenticeship (administrative, company-based, industrial, agricultural), journeyman's/journeywoman's certificate or apprenticeship certificate (craft certificate), dual vocational training
+1 completed apprenticeship (administrative, company-based, industrial,

-" agricultural), journeyman's/journeywoman's certificate or apprenticeship certificate (craft certificate); dual vocational training
+agricultural), journeyman's/journeywoman's certificate or

+apprenticeship certificate (craft certificate), dual vocational training

 2 graduation from a school of public health

-3 certificate from a Berufsfachschule [vocational school] or a Handelsschule [type of vocational school for commercial professions]
+3 certificate from a Berufsfachschule [vocational school] or a

+Handelsschule [type of vocational school for commercial professions]

 4 certificate from another Fachschule

 5 " master craftsman's/craftswoman's diploma

 Master craftsman's/craftswoman's diploma

 6 technician certificate

-7 ~~ diploma
+7 " diploma

-8 ~~ Bachelor
+8 " Bachelor

-9 ~~ Master
+9 " Master

 10 ~~ diploma from university of applied sciences (Dipl(FH))

 diploma from a university of applied sciences (Dipl(FH))

 11 ~~ Diploma from a university

 diploma from a university

 12 Bachelor (in teaching)

 13 Bachelor (not in teaching)

 14 Master (in teaching)

 15 Master (not in teaching)

 16 Magister

 17 first state examination (in teaching)

 18 first state examination (not in teaching)

-19 second/third state examination
+19 ~~ second/third state examination

 second/third state examination (not in teaching)

 20 ~~ Doctorate

 doctorate

-21 ~~ Habilitation
+21 " Habilitation

 habilitation

 22 medical specialist

-23 civil service examination for the subcierical class
+23 civil service examination for the subclerical class

-24 civil service examination for the cierical class
+24 civil service examination for the clerical class

 25 civil service examination for the executive class

 26 civil service examination for the administrative class

+27 IHK (Chamber of Industry and Commerce) examination

-27 other qualification
+28 other qualification

-28 29 other qualification other higher education qualification (e.g. ecclesiastical examination, artistic examination)
+29 other higher education qualification (e.g. ecclesiastical examination,

+artistic examination)

 30 >> second state examination (in teaching)